aroxburg/livelesson-git/README.md

 git push <WHERE> <WHAT>: pushes (sync) the WHAT branch to WHERE, eg git push origin master git pull <WHERE> <WHAT>: pulls (sync) the WHAT branch in WHERE to local computer, eg git pull origin master

+A merge on a remote is a "pull request" or "merge request" depending on the remote system.

 # Merge conflicts
 <<<<<<< HEAD                                        : your local change tag
 #I AM SPARTICUS